TheRedDev/tab-pinner/README.md

 [Visit the Extension in the Web Store](https://chrome.google.com/webstore/detail/tab-pinner-keyboard-short/mbcjcnomlakhkechnbhmfjhnnllpbmlh?utm_source=chrome-ntp-icon)

-Simple Chrome extension to pin tabs in Chrome from the keyboard.
+Simple Chrome extension to pin all new tabs in Chrome.

 Dead simple, no fluff extension.